Josue7912/flaskwebdev-course/README.md

 To be able to create an app that records the feedback of a customer and you receive an email notification I used PostgreSQL as database to save all data and Mailtrap (mailtrap.io) as a virtual inbox with a random email address which will send/receive those emails.

+The app has been created using VSCode and then got uploaded to Heroku to deploy the app!

 ### Libraries and Modules I used